Li-Heng-LH/TryLog/README.md

 * If no configuration file found, a ConsoleAppender attached to the root logger, and Level.ERROR is assigned.
 * If only the root logger is configured and has a Log Level, all the other Loggers reference the root LoggerConfig and use its Level.
 * If Logger ClassOne and ClassTwo have no configured LoggerConfig, they will use the configuration of LoggerConfig me.liheng.
+* If LoggerConfig for ClassOne has no configured level, it will **inherit** its level from LoggerConfig me.liheng, which inherits from LoggerConfig me.

 &nbsp;